History of WFPF

 WFPF Parkour Instructor Certification

 In February 2012, after an 18-month development process, WFPF launched its Teacher Training Certification Program to help establish safe practices for the teaching of parkour/freerunning, bringing those programs into compliance with insurance industry standards.
 Developed in cooperation with six of WFPF’s elite athletes, it is the only parkour/freerunning certification backed by an insurance underwriter.
-As of this writing, WFPF has completed over thirty Level 1/ Level 2 certifications in the United States and two in Canada and have certified over 500 instructors to date.
-WFPF recently launched its Level 3 teacher certification and has certified 35 instructors at this level.
+As of this writing in 2022, WFPF has completed over 150 Level 1/ Level 2 certifications in the United States, Canada, Portugal, England, Scotland, Wales, and Thailand, with upcoming certifications being planned in more countries, as well as in the countries where we have already held certifications.
+As of this writing in 2022, WFPF has certified over 1500 instructors from countries around the world.
+In 2019 WFPF also held its European Certification Tour with Level 1-2 Parkour certifications held in Wales, Scotland, England, and Portugal.
+In 2015, WFPF launched its Level 3 teacher certification and has certified 160 instructors at this level.
+WFPF also launched an assistant coach online certification for certified instructors and gym owners to use as a tool to make sure a new employee or assistant coach is ready to enter into the Parkour coaching family.
+WFPF also has an online Parkour Competition Judge certification with over 100 judges

 WFPF Sanctioned Competitions